scottmmiller/TextSupport/README.md

 ##Step 2: Make Twilio -> Zapier -> Firebase trigger
 We'll use Firebase and a service called Zapier to detect new requests to our TextSupport system.
 * Require the `firebase` library.
-* Create a new Firebase reference to your projet in Node.
+* Create a new Firebase reference to your project in Node.
 (One of the cool things about Firebase is that they have the exact same APIs for Javascript, whether front-end or back.)
 The url should be:

 ```
 https://<my-app-name>.firebaseio.com/numbers